Children with disability: education rights and entitlements

-In Australia, all children aged six years and over have to go to school.
+In Australia, all children aged 6 years and over must go to school.

-Your child with disability has the right to go to a mainstream government, independent or Catholic school, regardless of her level of disability.
-She might also be able to go to a government or independent special school.
+Your child with disability has the right to go to a mainstream government, independent or Catholic school, regardless of their disability.
+They might also be able to go to a government or independent special school.
 You can decide which option you think is best for your child and your family.

-Special schools have eligibility criteria that your child must meet before he can enrol.
+Special schools have rules about eligibility.
 To find out whether your child is eligible to go to a special school, it’s best to contact any schools you’re interested in.

 At school your child might be entitled to services and resources like teacher aides, special equipment and therapy services.

 You can find out more about school for children with disability, including school options, choices, enrolment and support.